Thousands of people take the plunge every year and transform their dusty, barely-used garages into beautiful living spaces.

 What’s the difference between an architect, a draftsperson, and a designer?

-A registered architect’s skills are backed by 5-6 years of education and 2 years of on-the-job training.
+A registered architect’s skills are backed by 5-6 years of education and two years of on-the-job training.
 A registered architect is also legally responsible for their work.

 A draftsperson is skilled at turning drawings into technical blueprints that can be used by a builder to create a pricing estimate for labor and materials of a construction project.